Links on Android Authority may earn us a commission. Learn more.

 Google had the money and engineers to develop a full-featured browser, and web standards became increasingly compatible with Chrome.
 Then, Google steadily gained more market share, giving Google the money to develop the browser even further.
 The cycle continues.

-Eventually, Chrome became so capable, that Google even developed an entire desktop operating system around it: Chrome OS.
+Eventually, Chrome became so capable that Google even developed an entire desktop operating system around it: Chrome OS.
+For the first time in the history of Google Chrome, full-service laptops were exclusively running a Google operating system.

 More than a browser

-Google Chrome and the web have changed a lot in the last 11 years.
+Google Chrome and the web have changed a lot in the last few years.
 Google Chrome has obviously become more than just a browser.
-It has become such a consistent and reliable platform that is almost as ubiquitous as Google itself.
+It has become such a consistent and reliable platform that it is almost as ubiquitous as Google itself.

 Web applications continue to grow in popularity, web standards continue to develop, and Google Chrome is at the center of it all.
 It has become the default platform that developers design their web applications for.